syncfusion-content/blazor-docs/blazor/timeline/events.md

 ## ItemRendered

-The [ItemRendered]() event is fired after each item is rendered in Timeline component.
-By utilizing this, you can modify the appearance or content of the items based on specific conditions.
+The Timeline component triggers the [ItemRendered]() event after rendering each item.

 ```cshtml